-In Glenelg Shire, Agriculture, Forestry and Fishing had the largest output by industry, generating $579 million in 2016/17.
+In Glenelg Shire, Manufacturing had the largest output by industry, generating $450 million in 2017/18.

 Output by industry is a gross measure of the total sales of each industry sector in Glenelg Shire.
 It does not measure how productive each industry sector is at producing this output - which is measured by value added.

 By comparing the output of each industry sector to a regional benchmark, you can clearly see the structure of Glenelg Shire’s economy.
 This can be done by directly comparing the percentage contribution of each industry to the total output, relative to the benchmark, or by using a location quotient, where a number greater than one indicates a high concentration of that industry and less than one indicates a lower concentration.